-Whilst I do train clients at The Factory gym, the majority of my own workouts are at home using my own bodyweight and the odd kettlebell.
+Whilst I do train clients at gyms, the majority of my own workouts are at home using my own bodyweight and the odd kettlebell.

 Your muscles don't know the difference between a dumbbell, barbell, machine or it's own bodyweight.
 Resistance is resistance.

 I ALREADY GO TO A KETTLEBELL CLASS.
 WHY SHOULD I TRAIN KETTLEBELLS WITH YOU?

 Kettlebells are the martial arts of weight lifting and like all martial arts, technique is everything.
 There are a million kettlebell qualifications for class instructors and PTs but only one qualification to trust: SFG from StrongFirst.
 The company is founded by Pavel Tsatouine, the godfather of kettlebell training and the man solely responsible for it's growth around the world.

 Any StrongFirst instructor will tell you that to achieve the qualification you will sweat blood and tears because it's the best out there.